abbreviatedman/spellbound/data/quotes.md

 598
 00:29:53,214 --> 00:29:54,606
-when all I can handle right now...
+when all I can handle right now…

 599
 00:29:54,641 --> 00:29:57,353